 Written order from a judge or magistrate that an officer may search a specific location for specified items which, if found, can be seized by the government for possible use in court as evidence.
 Search warrants are issued upon a showing of probable cause that the items are in the place to be searched, and are evidence of a crime.

 Punishment ordered by a court for a defendant convicted of a crime.

 To separate.
 A procedure to shelter a trial participant from outside influences.

-talking outside the courtroom to other witnesses about the case) before they actually testify.
+The term most frequently applies to witnesses, and prevents them from watching court proceedings and testimony (or talking outside the courtroom to other witnesses about the case) before they actually testify.
 In very rare cases, a jury can be sequestered during part or all of a trial.

 Conference between the judge and lawyers held out of earshot of the jury and spectators.

 Party's right to make a legal claim, or to seek judicial enforcement of a right or duty.

 Doctrine that once a principle of law has been determined to be applicable to certain facts, that principle will be followed in future cases involving substantially identical facts.